 Food may not be purchased to feed VR staff, individuals from partner organizations, or family members.
 The only exception is when a family member’s participation meets the requirements established in C-1306-2 Family Participation in Training Seminars and GSTs, and when the purchase of food for the family member is approved in advance by the VR director.

-Per Federal regulations, food is not an allowable Pre-ETS expenditure.
-Food expenditures must be paid with Basic VR Support funds and can only be paid on behalf of eligible VR customers.
-Food is not an allowable expense for potentially eligible customers.
+Food expenditures may be paid with Pre-ETS funds for eligible VR customers with an approved IPE.
+Food is not an allowable expense, in any situation, for potentially eligible customers.

 Food that is provided in conjunction with other customer activities, such as seminars and workshops and activities in the community, is not categorized as bulk food orders and should be purchased through RHW.